sourcesync/gemini_workshop/README.md

 ## Prerequisites

-You will a machine with the following installed:
+You will need a machine with the following installed:
 * python3
 * jupyter notebook support
 * the Google Cloud Platform (GCP) command line utilities